hdinsight/hdinsight-storm-examples/SCPNet-GettingStarted.md

 ### Utilizing the automatic Java serialization & deserialization
 SCP.Net provides you automatic Java to C# and vice-versa serliazation and deserialization using JSON.
-To use this option one needs to use the provided JSON seriliazer and deserialer classes and set them in Topology Builder.
+To use this option one needs to use the provided JSON serialiazer and deserializer classes and set them in Topology Builder.

 NOTE:
 * You do NOT need this option if you are doing a Java to Java or C# to C# data transfer.